How to Downgrade VMware ESXi Host in ESXi Recovery Mode

 In fact, no matter how you toss your host or VMs, backups are always your reliable insurance, especially when you want to perform such risky operations.

-Therefore, I would like to recommend you a professional and free VMware backup tool AOMEI Cyber Backup that can back up all VMs on a cluster in 3 easy steps.
+Therefore, I would like to recommend you a professional and free VMware backup tool AOMEI Cyber Backup that can back up VMs on a cluster in 3 easy steps.
 It has the following benefits in practice:

 ✦ Multiple VMs Backup: with 3 easy steps you can create a complete backup task of multiple VMs on the cluster.